-Grantwood Water Supply Corporation provides ground water from the Gulf Coast aquifers located in Harris County.
-The Texas Commission on Environmental Quality (TCEQ) completed an assessment of your source water, and results indicate that our sources have a low susceptibility to contaminants.
+Harris County MUD 319 provides ground water from the Evangeline aquifer located in Harris County.
+The Texas Commission on Environmental Quality (TCEQ) completed an assessment of your source water, and the results indicate some of our sources are susceptible to certain contaminants.
 The sampling requirements for your water system are based on this susceptibility and previous sample data.
-Any detections of these contaminants will be found in this Consumer Confidence Report (CCR).
+Any detections of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts at our system, contact us at 281-897-9100.

-This Consumer Confidence Report is your water quality report for the results of the most current water testing from 2020 - 2022.
-The analysis was made using the data from the most recent U.S. EPA required tests and is presented in the following tables.
+This report, also referred to as Consumer Confidence Report (CCR) is your water quality report for the results of the most current water testing from 2020 through 2021.
+The analysis was made using the data from the most recent U.S. Environmental Protection Agency (EPA) required tests and is presented in the following tables.
 We hope this information helps you become more knowledgeable about what's in your drinking water.